Neginfar/DBiT-seq-learning/README.md

 ```
 wget #link of R1 and R2#
 ```
-# uplpad the sh in your directory
+#uplpad the sh in your directory

-# open the sh file and edit
+#open the a file and edit
 ```
-vim #name_of.sh
+vim #name_of_file
 ```
-# type i to edit
+#type i to edit

-# hit esc
+#hit esc

-# to save and exit
+#to save and exit
 ```
  :wq!
 ```

-# submit effective.sh to capture barcodeA and barcodeB, this script cotain the zip and unzip raw data file
+#submit a script and job
 ```
 sbatch effective.sh
 ```
-# to check if the job is running
+#to check if the job is running

 ```
 squeue -u nf289